Author: Melissa A. Silver, XpertHR Legal Editor

 Record the Documents.
 After reviewing the documents provided by the employee, employers must record the titles of each document, the issuing authority, document number and expiration date, if applicable.
 If the employer has hired an employee who is a student or exchange visitor and he or she presents a foreign passport with a Form I-94, the employer should also include the student's Form I-20 or DS-2019 number (Student and Exchange Visitor Number) and the program end date from those documents.

 Minors.
-If an employer hires a minor (individual under 18 years of age) who does not have a List B document, the employer then enters the minor's name on the top of section two, writes the words "Individual under 18" under List B and enters the information from the document presented under List C. As with employees of age, employers need to enter the date that the minor begins work for pay, the employer must attest to physically examining the documents, sign and date section two, and enter its business name and address.
+If an employer hires a minor (individual under 18 years of age) who does not have a List B document, the employer then enters the minor's name on the top of Section 2, writes the words "Individual under 18" under List B and enters the information from the document presented under List C. As with employees of age, employers need to enter the date that the minor begins work for pay, the employer must attest to physically examining the documents, sign and date Section 2, and enter its business name and address.

 Copies of Documents.
 The employer may, but is not required to, copy the employee's documents.
 If it is the policy of the employer to copy the documents, the policy should be applied uniformly and consistently with all employees.
 Only copying documents of employees of certain nationalities or citizenship may subject an employer to an unfair immigration related employment practice charge.
 The original documents must be returned to the employee.

 Review Signatures.
-Employers must ensure that section one is signed and dated by the employee.
+Employers must ensure that Section 1 is signed and dated by the employee.
 If the employee used a preparer or translator while completing the Form I-9, employers must review the preparer/translator section to ensure that it is completed, signed and dated.

 Timing.
-Employers must complete section two of the Form I-9 within three business days of the employee's first day of work for pay.
-However, if an employee is hired to work for less than three business days, employers must complete section two on the new hire's first day of employment.
+Employers must complete Section 2 of the Form I-9 within three business days of the employee's first day of work for pay.
+If an employer operates during the weekend, then those days count toward the three day time frame.
+However, if an employee is hired to work for less than three business days, employers must complete Section 2 on the new hire's first day of employment.

 Designated Representative.
 An employer is not required to fill out the Form I-9 itself and instead may designate an individual to complete the form, such as a personnel officer, foreman or agent.
 An employer may also designate a notary public to act on its behalf.
 The designated individual is required to complete all of the necessary paperwork, including signing the form.